Medically reviewed by Drugs.com. Last updated on Dec 25, 2023.

-A nurse or other trained health professional will give you desmopressin. desmopressin is given as a shot under your skin or into a vein.
+A nurse or other trained health professional will give you this medicine.
+This medicine is given as a shot under your skin or into a vein.

-desmopressin may be given at home to patients with diabetes insipidus who do not need to be in the hospital or clinic.
-If you are using desmopressin at home, your doctor or nurse will teach you how to prepare and inject the medicine.
+This medicine may be given at home to patients with diabetes insipidus who do not need to be in the hospital or clinic.
+If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand how to use the medicine.

 You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems from the injections.

 Use a new needle and syringe each time you inject your medicine.